Donate

 While this rugged landscape may appear to be the handiwork of Mother Nature alone, there’s a lot of human help that goes into looking after this special place.
 Learn how our work at Sandscale Haws National Nature Reserve is a year-round effort, helping wildlife to thrive, sand dunes to breathe and improving visitor experience.

-This year, we're celebrating the 40 anniversary of Sandscale Haws coming under the National Trust’s care.
-It's a time to reflect on this unique and important nature reserve, and what it means to the people who visit and care for it.
+In 2024, we celebrated the 40th anniversary of Sandscale Haws coming under the National Trust’s care.
+It was a time to reflect on this unique and important nature reserve, and what it means to the people who visit and care for it.

 The sandy estuary of the River Duddon, with its wild, grass-covered dunes and panoramic views of the Lakeland fells, is a much-loved local gem for residents in Barrow and Askham.
 Dedicated rangers and volunteers work year-round to keep the rugged landscape a happy home for wildflowers and wildlife.